By Jeniece Smith

 There’s a fest for every weekend of the summer, an annual state fair and plenty more lively happenings throughout the year in Milwaukee, aptly dubbed the “City of Festivals.”
 Many of the fests are held downtown along the Lake Michigan shoreline at the Henry W. Maier Festival Park.

-A few annual highlights include the world’s largest music festival (Summerfest), the nation’s biggest Native American cultural celebration (Indian Summer Festival) and Wisconsin’s premier LGBT pride event (PrideFest).
+A few annual highlights include the world’s largest music festival (Summerfest) and Wisconsin’s premier LGBT pride event (PrideFest).
 A rainbow of additional heritage festivals celebrate the city’s Polish, German, French, Italian, Irish and Mexican roots.

 Untouched Lake Michigan shoreline is a rarity, especially in this suburban area near Milwaukee, but this hidden gem offers more than 70 pristine acres of bluffs and wetlands along the lakefront.